Pythonaire/HAP-Python-Packet-Bridge/README.md

 1) HAP-Python modification
     - separate the homebridge communication from the sensor communication
-    - data handover by gobal variable, no "pickle" or other methods needed
+    - data handover by global variable, no "pickle" or other methods needed

 2) Adafruit Circuit Python RFM69 Tranceiver